EricGT/SWI-Prolog-validation/README.md

 * Python 3.x
    * flask-cors
    * swiplserver
+ * SWI-Prolog 9.x

 Python can be installed from https://www.python.org/downloads/

 Once Python is installed
 > pip install flask-cors
 > pip install swiplserver

+SWI-Prolog downloads can be found at https://www.swi-prolog.org/Download.html The installation instructions vary upon type of download and are noted as you follow the links for a specific download.

 ---